Stable envelopes for slices of the affine Grassmannian: Stable Envelopes

 and

 \end{proposition}

 \begin{proof} From \refProp{PropRestrictionTheta} and \refProp{PropThetaStab} we have two ways to express $\resZ{}{q}\circ\Theta^i\circ\StabCEpt{\C}{\epsilon}{p}$:

-By algebraic manipulations with these expressions we get the relations in the Proposition. \end{proof}
+By algebraic manipulations with these expressions we get the relations in the proposition. \end{proof}

-\begin{remark} One can use this relation to recursively compute the stable envelopes, starting either from $p$ for which all restrictions are known (i.e. the minimal $p$ with respect to $\C$), or starting from $q$ restriction to which are all known (i.e. the maximal $q$ with respect to $\C$). \end{remark}
+\begin{remark} One can use this relation to recursively compute the stable envelopes, starting either from $p$ for which all restrictions are known (i.e. the minimal $p$ with respect to $\C$), or starting from $q$ restrictions to which all are known (i.e. the maximal $q$ with respect to $\C$). \end{remark}

 \begin{remark} These relations modulo $\hbar$ just give